Steffen8608/openapitools-generator-action/README.md

 No outputs are returned.
 The generated client is placed in the current directory.
 The name of the package (unless configured differently) will be `generator-name-client` where "generator-name" is (unsurprisingly) the name of the generator used to generate the client.

+## Workspace
+Path to the current workspace.
+Defaults to `/github/workspace`.
+It's possible to change the workspace to a different directory by setting the `workspace` input.
+(For use with gitea for example)

 ## Example usage
 ```yaml
 jobs: